Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 **Prerequisites:** None
 **Repeatable:** No

-The bar is your home, the countertop is your canvas, cocktails are your art
+The bar is your home, the countertop is your canvas, cocktails are your art.

 - **Barkeep**